Where to Visit in Cornwall with kids

 6. Look for Cornish Pixies in Cardinham Woods

 Take a family woodland adventure and explore this diverse woodland with secret glades, streams and breath-taking viewpoints.
 It’s not hard to imagine the illusive Cornish Pixies hiding in the undergrowth, so take your camera in case you spot one!
+A great Cornwall day out with the kids, where imaginations can run wild.

 Anyone needing an extra hand through the woods can hire a Tramper through the Countryside Mobility Scheme.
 Read more here.